ServerNinja/opentelemetry-express-nodejs-example/README.md

 ### URLs
 - http://localhost:3000 - This will show a basic page that pretty much does nothing
 - http://localhost:3000/trace - This will invoke a trace with the node.js openTelemetry modules.
-The trace will be exposed on port 14268 and will also be logged to STDOUT.
-You will see the trace ID on the page
+The trace will be sent to the url configured in the `OTEL_TRACE_URL` environment variable.
+The traceId will also be logged to STDOUT.
+You will see the traceId on the page.
+Each time you refresh this page, you will generate a new traceId.
 - http://localhost:3000/metrics - This is a route for basic prometheus metrics for the node.js express app

 ## Building with docker